MaksimDzhangirov/backendBankExample/docs/part34-eng.md

 we can see that it now has an external address to be accessed by the outside world.
-All we have to do now, is to copy this address, then go back to the Route 53's `Hosted zone` page, select the `api.simple-bank.org` A record, click `Edit record` paste in the address of the Ingress in this box, and save it!
+All we have to do now, is to copy this address, then go back to the Route53's `Hosted zone` page, select the `api.simple-bank.org` A record, click `Edit record`, paste in the address of the Ingress in this box, and save it!

 ![](../images/part34/11.png)